Last Moment of Clarity

 Last Moment of Clarity is a 2020 American neo-noir thriller film written and directed by James and Colin Krisel, as their directorial debuts.
 It stars Samara Weaving, Carly Chaikin, Zach Avery, and Brian Cox.

 The film was released on May 19, 2020, by Lionsgate.

 Plot

 Before Sam, gangsters murder his girlfriend Georgia, to whom he had intended to propose.
 Overwhelmed by grief, he flees and conceals himself in Paris, where he is compelled to endure a desolate existence.
 His sole source of solace consists of frequent visits to the cinema.

-Three years later, his latent hope is rekindled when he recognizes his beloved's likeness on the silver screen, portrayed by a renowned Hollywood actress named Georgia.
+Three years later, his latent hope is rekindled when he recognizes his beloved's likeness on the silver screen, portrayed by a renowned Hollywood actress named Lauren Clerk.
 Driven by an obsession with his past love and a determination to unravel the truth, Sam returns to Los Angeles, where he once again becomes entangled in the violent machinations of the mafia.